 7. Are Bridge teachers qualified?

-Many teachers supported by Bridge are employed by their local government, and some work for Bridge directly.
+The vast majority of teachers supported by Bridge are employed by their local government and working in public schools.
+In our community schools, teachers are employed by Bridge directly.
 Each country in which we operate has different qualifications and requirements for teachers.
 We adhere to, and sometimes exceed, all of them.

-We run a carefully designed training programme at the outset for all teachers – novice and experienced – where there are trained to use the big four teaching skills and associated teaching techniques.
-We continue support our teachers with continuous coaching and professional development programs both inside and outside the classroom.
-The training prepares teachers to Bridge teaching philosophy and use the teacher tablets effectively, conduct interactive lessons, lead small group and 1:1 instruction, and deploy a variety of effective teaching techniques.
+We run a carefully designed training programme at the outset for all teachers in Bridge supported schools—novice and experienced—where there are trained to use the ‘Big Four‘ teaching skills and associated teaching techniques.
+We continue to support our teachers with continuous coaching and professional development programmes both inside and outside of the classroom.
+The training is focused on Bridge’s teaching philosophy and how to the teacher tablet effectively, conducting interactive lessons, leading small groups and 1-to-1 instruction, and deploying a variety of effective teaching techniques.

-Many teachers struggle in low and middle income countries.
-A recent World Bank report indicated the average teacher absentee rate in Ugandan schools was 56%, and in Kenyan 47%, while in Bridge the rate is about 1%.
+Many teachers struggle in low and middle-income countries without any support or feedback.
+A World Bank report indicated the average teacher absentee rate in Ugandan schools was 56%, and in Kenyan 47%, while in Bridge the rate is about 1%.

 8. Why does Bridge use teacher guides?

 We’re focused on using the most effective and proven methods to deliver a quality education to pupils.
 Teacher guides (sometimes called direct instruction or scripted education) are widely recognised as an effective delivery method of instruction in numerous academic studies, including Hattie, 2009; Lemov, Woolway and Yezzi, 2012; and Killian 2014.
 As such, it is used across the world by multilateral agencies.